openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

 - History is reset when desired stage is`Idle`.
 - Each history entry on the list will appear chronologically and will have `startTime` to indicated when a stage was desired for the first time.
 Optionally `completionTime` will appear when a stage completes successfully.
-- A stage may have a one or more `Phase` to help understand important tasks that were performed.
-Similar to history entries, each `Phase` will have a `startTime` and optionally a `completionTime` when completes successfully.
+- A stage may have one or more `Phases` to help understand important tasks that were performed.
+Similar to history entries, each `Phase` will have a `startTime` and, once completed, a `completionTime`.
   - 'Prep' stage entry will have the following `Phases`:
     - `Stateroot`: Time taken to create the new stateroot.
     - `Precache`: Time taken to pull all images specified by the seed image.